Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

-\item We show that \textbf{all general presheaf internalization operators} that we are aware of -- viz. $\Phi$/$\name{extent}$ (when sound), $\Psi$/$\Gel$ \cite{moulin,moulin-param3}, the amazing right adjoint $\amaze$ \cite{internal-universes}, $\Glue$ \cite{cubical,paramdtt}, $\Weld$ \cite{paramdtt}, $\mill$ \cite{psh-charting-design-space} and (with no formal claim) locally fresh names -- can be \textbf{recovered} from just the transpension type, the strictness axiom and pushouts along $\snd : \vfi \times A \to A$ where $\vfi : \Prop$.
-In the process, some of these operators can be \textbf{improved}: We generalize $\Psi$ from affine to arbitrary multipliers, including cartesian ones and we justify $\IU \amaze \loch$ without a global modality and get proper computation rules for it.
-Moreover, since our system provides an operation $\locknovar{\transpsym\,u}$ for quantifying over contexts, we take a step towards auto-internalizing Orton et al.'s work \cite{internal-universes,orton-phd,orton-pitts-axioms}.
-When $\Phi$ is not sound (e.g. in cartesian or non-connection-free settings), we suggest the internal notion of \textbf{transpensive} types to retain some of its power.
-Finally, a form of higher dimensional pattern matching is enabled by exposing $\lollisym(u : \IU)$ internally as a left adjoint.
+\item We show that \textbf{all general presheaf internalization operators} that we are aware of -- viz. $\Phi$/$\name{extent}$ (when sound), $\Psi$/$\Gel$ \cite{moulin,moulin-param3}, the amazing right adjoint $\amaze$ \cite{internal-universes}, $\Glue$ \cite{cubical,paramdtt}, $\Weld$ \cite{paramdtt}, $\mill$ \cite{psh-charting-design-space} and (with no formal claim) locally fresh names -- can be \textbf{recovered} from just the transpension type, the strictness axiom and pushouts along $\snd : \vfi \times A \to A$ where $\vfi : \Prop$ (see \cref{fig:recover} for a dependency graph).
+In the process, some of these operators can be \textbf{improved}: We generalize $\Psi$ from affine-like ($\top$-slice full) to arbitrary multipliers, including cartesian ones and we justify $\IU \amaze \loch$ without a global modality and get $\beta$- and $\eta$-rules for it.
+Moreover, since our system provides an operation $\locknovar{\transpshrt{u}}$ for quantifying contexts, we take a step towards auto-internalizing Orton et al.'s work \cite{internal-universes,orton-phd,orton-pitts-axioms}.
+When $\Phi$ is not sound (e.g. in settings with diagonals or connections), we suggest the internal notion of \textbf{transpensive} types to retain some of its power.
+Finally, a form of higher dimensional pattern matching is enabled by exposing $\lollilong{u : \IU}$ internally as a left adjoint.

 \item In a technical report \cite{transpension-techreport}, we investigate how the modalities introduced in this paper commute with each other, and with prior modalities (i.e.\ those already present before adding the transpension type).
-We also consider natural transformations between modalities (called 2-cells in \MTT{}) arising from natural transformations between multipliers. \end{itemize} While \MTT{} \cite{mtt-paper,mtt} satisfies canonicity\footnote{The current state of affairs is that \MTT{} extended with a single typing rule satisfies canonicity.
-That rule is not compatible with the model used in this paper, but Gratzer et al.\ are working on a canonicity theorem for \MTT{} proper.}, decidable type-checking will at least require a computational understanding of the mode theory, and of some new typing rules that we add to \MTT{}.
-For this reason, we build on extensional \MTT{} \cite{mtt}, and defer decidability and canonicity to future work.
+We also consider composite multipliers, and natural transformations between modalities (called 2-cells in \MTT{}) arising from natural transformations between multipliers. \end{itemize} While \MTT{} \cite{mtt-journal,mtt} satisfies canonicity and even normalization insofar as its modality system (called the \emph{mode theory}) does \cite{mtt-normalization}, we will instantiate \MTT{} on a mode theory for which we presently do not have a computational theory, and we will extend it with some additional typing rules.
+For this reason, we build on extensional \MTT{} \cite{mtt}, and defer canonicity and decidability of type-checking to future work.